Type of qualification

 To enter the Master of Health Science you will have been awarded or qualified for:

-- a relevant health-related bachelor’s degree with a major in psychology with a minimum B- grade average over the 200/300 level courses, or
+• a relevant health-related bachelor’s degree with a minimum B- grade average over the 200/300 level courses, or

-- a relevant health-related bachelor’s degree with a major in psychology and have extensive professional experience, or
+• a relevant health-related bachelor’s degree and have extensive professional experience, or

-If you have a postgraduate diploma in a relevant health-related discipline or a Bachelor of Health Science (Honours) with a major in psychology as outlined above, you may apply for credit towards Part One of the qualification in accordance with the limits specified in the Recognition of Prior Learning regulations.
+If you have a postgraduate diploma in a relevant health-related discipline or a Bachelor of Health Science (Honours) from Massey University as outlined above, you may apply for credit towards Part One of the qualification in most subjects.

-Specific subject requirements for nursing, psychology and medical laboratory science subjects
+Specific subject requirements for Nursing and Psychology subjects

-- To enter the Master of Health Science (Nursing) programme you will be a registered nurse with a practising certificate from the Nursing Council of New Zealand.
+• To enter the Master of Health Science (Nursing) qualification you will be a registered nurse with a practising certificate from the Nursing Council of New Zealand.

-You must provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.
+You must provide copies of all official academic transcripts for studies taken at all universities other than Massey University.

 English language requirements